 Are NFT or blockchain games rated differently under PEGI?

-Yes, any game incorporating NFTs or blockchain mechanics will automatically receive a PEGI 18 classification due to the financial and transactional risks involved.
+Yes.
+Any game with NFTs or blockchain mechanics will automatically receive a PEGI 18 classification because of the financial and transactional risks involved.

 How does PEGI assess online communication systems?

-Games with unrestricted online communication that lack adequate blocking or reporting tools will be rated PEGI 18.
-This is intended to protect younger players from potential risks associated with unmoderated interactions.
+Games with unrestricted communication that lack blocking or reporting tools will receive a PEGI 18 rating.
+This protects younger players from unmoderated interactions with strangers.

 When will these new PEGI rules take effect?

-The updated criteria will be implemented starting June 2026 and will apply to all new game submissions from that date onward.
+The updated criteria go live in June 2026 and will apply to all new game submissions from that point forward.

 Why did PEGI consult with Germany's USK?